onareach/cs_deepread/documentation/README.md

 # DeepRead

 The purpose of this application is to use artificial intelligence to store and discover insights found in the writings of Mary Baker Eddy.
-The application is intended to be a successor to the Concord application, which supports textual search capacities, but no semantic search functionality.
+The application is intended to be a successor to the Concord application, which supports textual search capacities, but has no semantic search functionality.

 The technical architecture of the application is a three-tier application (database, back-end server, and webpage), which makes API calls from the backend to OpenAI API endpoints.
 The back-end is currently written in Python using Flask and hosted on Heroku (https://www.heroku.com/).
 The front-end is written in JavaScript using Next.js (https://nextjs.org/docs) hosted by Vercel (https://vercel.com/).